 That’s it.
-The whole process shouldn’t take more than a few minutes for a single carton of coconut milk.
+The whole process shouldn’t take more than a few minutes.
+Once the liquid freezes, it looks like this:

 - Overnight in the fridge.
 The classic: transfer the cubes or containers you want to thaw into the refrigerator in the evening, they will be thawed in the morning.
 If the cubes are quite large, defrosting might take longer, so plan accordingly and start the process even earlier.